 Table 16 summarises the description, strengths and limitations of some of the evidence sources used.
-For more information about the evidence sources used, please see Annex 1.
+For more information about the evidence sources used, please see Annex 1:

 Evidence source Confidence Description, strengths and limitation VMS data Medium/High Confidence in VMS is high for describing activity relating to larger vessels (>12m).
 But VMS information was not developed specifically for management of MPAs, and does not describe activity of smaller vessels.
 There are assumptions in the processing that speeds greater than 0 and less than 6 knots is "fishing speed".
+This may therefore include vessels travelling at these speeds, but which are not fishing, and exclude any fishing taking place above these speeds.
+Therefore, this may over or under-estimate fishing activity.
 VMS records the location, date, time, speed and course of the vessel.
 Fishing gear information has to be linked to the VMS data itself by either matching its logbook information where possible, using the fleet register which may not be up to date or through local marine officer knowledge of the said vessel.
 VMS data logs vessel movement and thus can act as a good proxy for mobile gear effort.
 However, it is more challenging to link VMS data to static gear effort (i.e. amount of gear, soak time etc.).
 Null gear codes may be present in the data which may underrepresent fishing fleet.
 Non-UK VMS is of lower resolution, presented to just 3 decimal degrees.
+Landings Data High Annual data collated and reported to ICES statistical rectangles.
+Resolution too low to directly infer landings for MPAs.
+Expert opinion Low / Moderate Reliability/accuracy depends on the area, and the local knowledge of MMO staff.
+Pr-values Moderate/High Spatial footprint values do not include information for non-VMS vessels.
+The methodology used to calculate spatial footprints requires 'matching' of VMS data to specific gear types held on UK or EU fishing fleet registers.
+This therefore relies on these registers being kept up to date.